ED searches Satyendar Jain’s home in money laundering investigation

 In April, the Enforcement Directorate had attached immovable property worth Rs 4.81 crore allegedly belonging to companies linked to Jain and his relatives.

-Delhi Chief Minister Arvind Kejriwal said that the allegations against Jain were false and that the case was politically motivated.
+On May 31, Delhi Chief Minister Arvind Kejriwal said that the allegations against Jain were false and that the case was politically motivated.

 Kejriwal also claimed that Sisodia will soon be the next minister to be arrested after Jain.